openssl/openssl/.github/ISSUE_TEMPLATE/question.md

 For other questions:

     Please describe your problem as concise as possible while giving us enough information to understand your problem.
-An example code or example commands are highly appreciated if they help us to better understand what you are trying to achieve.
+Example code or example commands are highly appreciated if they help us to better understand what you are trying to achieve.